Tree Fell on Your House, Yard, or Street in Greensboro, NC?

 On-site assessment & written quote

-The crew walks the site, runs the six assessment checks, confirms scope (removal, stump, haul-away), and issues a written flat-rate quote before any cuts.
+The crew walks the site, runs the six assessment checks, confirms scope (removal, haul-away), and issues a written flat-rate quote before any cuts.

 10–20 minutes